bgord/knowledge/README.md

 - Get SSL certificat for wildcard subdomain with certbot
 - Convert wav to mp3
 - Create video from an image and an mp3 file
+- sqlite backup
+- Correct permissions for ssh files and keys

 ### [typescript](typescript.md)
 - Standard JavaScript imports